msetita/kreas/README.md

 #### Implemented modules

-The following options will create a project structure will respect the recommandations :
+The following options will create a project structure will respect the recommendations :

 - `terraform-project` or using alias `tfproject`
 - `terraform-module` or using alias `tfmodule`
 - `helm`
 - `ansible-project` or using alias `asproject`
 - `ansible-module` or using alias `asmodule`
+- `terragrunt-project` or using alias `tgproject`

 Example :